covid19br/nowcaster/README.md

 can be found
 [here](https://becarioprecario.bitbucket.io/inla-gitbook/index.html).

-`nowcastr` is build for epidemiological emergency use, it was constructed for the Brazilian Severe Acute Respiratory Illness (SARI) surveillance database (SIVEP-Gripe).
+`nowcaster` is build for epidemiological emergency use, it was constructed for the Brazilian Severe Acute Respiratory Illness (SARI) surveillance database (SIVEP-Gripe).

 ## Installing

-remotes::install\_github(“covid19br/nowcastr”)
+remotes::install_github(“covid19br/nowcaster”)